TABLE OF CONTENTS

 They were faced with a big question:

-How do we develop the customers we already have instead of continuing to invest only in attracting new ones?
+How can we grow our existing customer base instead of continuing to invest solely in attracting new customers?

 The answer was in the data.
 Knowing how often they should come back to shop, what products they were choosing, how much they were spending, and at what time of day.
 If 14% of the base was generating all the revenue... what would happen if the rest were activated?